 Over the years, AIFI has developed strong linkages with its counterpart forging industry associations in USA, Europe, Japan, China, and various other countries.
 These facilitates the members in establishing new business relationships.
 It also organizes training programmes for the forging Industry personnel and coordinates with educational institutions for introduction of industry specific courses.

 AIFI has members present across India.
 There are broadly two types of membership of AIFI.
-Core membership and Associate membership.
-Core members are those members who are engaged in forging business, while the Associate members are the allied companies (vendors, equipment manufacturers, etc.) for whom forging companies are prospective clients.
+Ordinary membership and Associate membership.
+Ordinary members are those members who are engaged in forging business, while the Associate members are the allied companies (vendors, equipment manufacturers, etc.) for whom forging companies are prospective clients.

 The Association of Indian Forging Industry (AIFI) seeks to promote the interests of the forging industry in India and to place it as one of the focal point within the manufacturing sector of the country.
 AIFI is essentially a conglomeration of forging firms and allied companies located in India.
 It seeks to promote the forging industry through;